cyclone-scheme/winds/README.md

 ## Package file structure

-All packages should contain their files inside a `cyclone` base directory (see examples bellow).
+All packages should contain their files inside a `cyclone` base directory, except `package.scm` and the test file, which should be places on base directory (see examples bellow).

 #### Example 1

 If in `package.scm` we have a `(library (name (cyclone http-client))` then after installed it will be used as (import (cyclone http-client)).The package file structure should be:

 ```
+package.scm
 cyclone/
-|- package.scm
 |- http-client.sld
 ```